Yeamin-Riajil-Hasnat/Automation/README.md

 # Automation
 Choose Selenium/cucumber for the test.

-Please read about POM (Page Object Model) design pattern and Junit, and try to utilize them in your solution.
+Please read about POM (Page Object Model) design pattern and Junit/TestNG, and try to utilize them in your solution.

 Go to https://www.centro.net/
 Click on Company->Careers